Cycloctane/xplay/README.md

 # xplay

-A simple media server that searches multimedia files from a directory, parses their metadata, generates xspf playlist as index and serves audio/video over http.
+A simple media server that searches multimedia files from a directory, parses their metadata, generates xspf playlist as index and serves audio/video over http/https.

 Supported file formats: mp3, flac, ogg, mp4, mkv.
 Metadata parsing currently does not support mkv.